averycrespi/yolk/README.md

 #### Convenience

-YOLOL doesn't support arrays, so each element must be a separate variable.
+Yolol doesn't support arrays, so each element must be a separate variable.

 ```
-// YOLOL
+// Yolol
 a_0=1 a_1=2 a_2=4 a_3=8
 ```